Trending Articles

 In colloquial jargon, self-confidence is often confused with self-esteem and overlaps with the lesser-known term “self-efficacy.”
 However, psychology gives each of these words a specific definition.
 Therefore, it is helpful to know how to distinguish them:

-• Self-Efficacy: This term, as defined by Albert Bandura, a Canadian-American psychologist, refers to the belief in your ability to accomplish certain specific tasks.
-For example, if you think you can cook dinner or finish a project, you have high self-efficacy.
-Conversely, people with low self-efficacy generally put less effort into a task if they don’t believe they can accomplish it, which increases the likelihood of failure.
+• Albert Bandura, a Canadian-American psychologist, defined self-efficacy as having faith in one’s ability to complete specific tasks.
+Your self-efficacy is high if, for example, you think you can cook or finish a task.
+Conversely, a person with low self-efficacy is more likely to fail since they won’t exert as much effort if they don’t believe they can finish the task.

 • Self-Esteem: the term most often confused with self-confidence is probably the most different.
 Self-esteem is one of the levels of Maslow’s hierarchy of needs, and improvements in self-confidence help to strengthen your self-esteem, a broader concept.
 Self-esteem refers to how you see your worth in general.
 Generalizing statements like “I am a good person” fall into this category.